 How are the premiums, premium changes and claims experience of new or innovative benefits to be handled?

-It cannot be determined at this time that all new or innovative benefits will be easily segregated from the basic benefits of Medicare Supplement Plans, although some will (e.g., coverage for vision, hearing or dental services).
+It cannot be determined at this time that all new or innovative benefits will be easily segregated from the basic benefits of Medicare supplement Plans, although some will (e.g., coverage for vision, hearing or dental services).
 Some new or innovative benefits will, of necessity, be interwoven with the Plan benefits (e.g., alternative treatment options).

 It is possible that for some new or innovative benefits, the same benefits can be easily attached to multiple Plans, while others coordinate with only certain Plans.